Andyyyy64/tRPC-Boundary-Inspector/README.md

 # tRPC Boundary Inspector

-> tRPC calls look like functions.
-This shows the network.
+Visualize where your tRPC calls cross the network boundary.

-`tRPC Boundary Inspector` は、tRPC の呼び出しがネットワーク境界を跨いでいる箇所を可視化する CLI ツールです。 特に Next.js App Router において、どこで通信が発生しているかを一目で把握できるようにします。
+`tRPC Boundary Inspector` is a CLI tool that makes tRPC network boundaries visible, especially in Next.js App Router environments.
+It helps you identify where communication occurs at a glance.

 ## Features

-- **Network Boundary Mapping**: tRPC 呼び出しが Client / Server (RSC) / Edge のどこで行われているかを特定。
+- **Network Boundary Mapping**: Identify whether tRPC calls are made from the Client, Server (RSC), or Edge Runtime.
-- **Call Density Analysis**: どのファイルが通信の温床になっているかをヒートマップ（ランキング）形式で表示。
+- **Call Density Analysis**: See which files are communication hotspots.
+- **Detailed Inspection**: Pinpoint exact line numbers, procedure paths, and call types (query, mutation, etc.).
-- **PR Friendly**: Markdown 形式でのレポート出力に対応し、CI での利用が可能。
+- **CI Friendly**: Generate Markdown reports to track boundary crossings in your Pull Requests.

 ## Installation